 Bio.

-Zhao Jiajing (family name–given name, b.
-China) is an electroacoustic composer and sound artist based in London.
+Zhao Jiajing (赵嘉旌; family name–given name) is an electroacoustic composer and sound artist from Beijing.

-Zhao’s practice spans acousmatic music, sound installation, performance, and new media.
-Since 2019, he has focused on spatial sound, creating multichannel compositions and installations.
-His work explores questions of time, technological mediation, and our evolving relationship with both the digital and natural worlds.
-He frequently collaborates across disciplines, working with practitioners and researchers in visual art, theatre, science, and technology.
+Zhao’s practice spans acousmatic music, live electronic music, sound installation, and new media.
+Since 2019, he has focused on spatial sound research, creating a body of multichannel works that explore questions of time, technological mediation, and the evolving relationship between the digital and natural worlds.
+He frequently collaborates across disciplines, working with practitioners and researchers across the arts and sciences.

 Email: jiajingzhao96(at)gmail(dot)com